openplans/openblock-old/docs/install/geodata.rst

 .. code-block:: bash

-  $ ebpub/ebpub/db/bin/import_zips.py -v -b /path/to/where/you/unzipped/the/files/
+  $ import_zips -v -b /path/to/where/you/unzipped/the/files/

 The ``-b`` option tells it to filter out zip codes outside your metro extent, and ``-v`` tells it to give verbose output.